 Callaway Gardens also offers overnight packages that include a room at the Mountain Creek Inn, Fantasy In Lights admission, a commemorative ornament, breakfast for two, and admission to all of the Gardens’ attractions.

 GARDEN LIGHTS, HOLIDAY NIGHTS

-Now in its 14th year, Atlanta’s only outdoor ice skating rink offers 90-minute skate rentals, theatrical lighting and Christmas music to liven up the mood.
+Now in its 20th year, Atlanta’s first outdoor ice skating rink offers 90-minute skate rentals, theatrical lighting and festive Christmas tunes to liven up the mood.
 It’s also at the heart of Centennial Olympic Park’s Holiday In Lights celebration, which fills the 21-acre downtown park with thousands of twinkling lights and a picturesque tree, making it a lovely setting for an inner-city stroll.

 MAGICAL NIGHTS OF LIGHTS

 Lake Lanier Islands (Nov 20-Jan 3)

 One of Georgia’s longest running Christmas light displays has been almost completely revamped in the last two years.